JoshTrebilco/cipi/README.md

-# Cipi - Server Management CLI
+# Cipi - Laravel Deployment and Server Manager

 <p align="center">
   <h1>Work in progress... this is not a stable version!</h1>